PriyabrataDas1/PriyabrataDas1/README.md

 * Conducted cell culture procedures and biological sample preparation.
 * Assisted in hydrogel preparation and rheological characterization.
 * Participated in animal handling and IVIS imaging studies.

-### Institute of Life Sciences (ILS), Bhubaneswar

-**Ongoing Research Internship**

-* Working on biomaterials and tissue engineering-related research.
-* Involved in hydrogel and scaffold development.
-* Participating in biomaterial characterization and cell-based studies.

 ### ICMR–RMRC, Bhubaneswar